Lightning beat Bruins 3-2, improve to 2-0 in seeding round

 TORONTO (AP) — Tyler Johnson scored the tiebreaking goal with 87 seconds left to lead the Tampa Bay Lightning to a 3-2 victory over Boston on Wednesday and send the Presidents’ Trophy-winning Bruins to their second straight loss in the NHL’s playoff seeding round.

 Andrei Vasilevskiy stopped 25 shots for the Lightning, who improved to 2-0 in the three-game round-robin.
-Tampa Bay would earn the No. 1 seed in the East with a victory over Philadelphia on Saturday.
+Tampa Bay, which was second in the East with 92 regular-season points, would earn the top seed with a victory over Philadelphia on Saturday.

+“At this point, I don’t think anyone’s really thinking about what happened in the pandemic-shortened regular season,” Johnson said.
+“This is a whole new thing for us and we’re trying to play the best hockey we can.”

-Tuukka Rask made 32 saves for the Bruins, who led the NHL with 100 points in the pandemic-shortened regular season but can now finish no higher than the No. 3 seed in the Eastern Conference.
+Tuukka Rask made 32 saves for the Bruins, who led the NHL with 100 points before the coronavirus shutdown but can now finish no higher than the No. 3 seed in the Eastern Conference.

+“That part sucks, I’m not going to lie to you,” Bruins coach Bruce Cassidy said.
+“But that’s the situation this year with the stoppage of play.
+We knew the rules going into it.

+“We’re just trying to win a hockey game right now,” Cassidy said.
+“Would I rather be the No. 1 seed?
+Absolutely.
+But that’s not going to happen.”

 Charlie McAvoy and Chris Wagner scored to help Boston rally from a 2-0 deficit.
 But in the final minutes Yanni Gourde received a long pass at the blue line and shot it off Rask’s left skate.